-When investing in other investment funds, the Fund primarily utilizes funds managed by the same manager.
+For indirect investments, the Fund primarily utilizes funds managed by the manager.

-The Fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (regarding sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Fund promotes environmental and social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended from time to time).

-The Fund applies Stewardship along with an ESG integration approach and exclusion criteria related to various activities.
+The Fund applies stewardship and an ESG integration approach, along with exclusion criteria related to various activities.
 Additional information can be found in the prospectus.

-The Fund primarily considers the Principal Adverse Impacts (PAIs) on sustainability factors through Stewardship.
-Information on the key adverse impacts on sustainability factors can be found in the prospectus.
+The Fund primarily considers the principal adverse impacts (PAI's) on sustainability factors through stewardship.
+Details on the key adverse impacts on sustainability factors can be found in the prospectus.

-The Fund may use derivatives such as options, futures, warrants, swaps, and forward currency transactions.
-These instruments can be employed for risk hedging and efficient portfolio management purposes.
-They may involve leverage, increasing the Fund's sensitivity to market movements.
-When using derivatives, care is taken to ensure that the portfolio as a whole complies with investment restrictions.
-The risk profile associated with the type of investor targeted by the Fund does not change due to the use of these instruments.
+Derivatives such as options, futures, warrants, swaps, and currency forwards may be used by the Fund for risk mitigation and efficient portfolio management.
+Their use may involve leverage, which can increase the Fund's sensitivity to market movements.
+Derivative usage is managed to ensure compliance with overall investment restrictions.
+The risk profile related to the type of investor targeted by the Fund remains unchanged due to the use of these instruments.